Saipem Pilots AI on Ultra-Deepwater Vessel

 In a statement sent to Rigzone on Monday, Saipem announced that it has introduced an AI-based predictive maintenance system onboard its Saipem 12000 ultra deepwater drillship.
 The move marks a significant step in the company’s digital transformation strategy across its offshore fleet.

-Saipem Pilots AI said the Saipem 12000 is the first vessel in the company’s drilling fleet to adopt this system, which it pointed out was developed in collaboration with ADC Energy.
+Saipem Pilots AI confirmed that the Saipem 12000 became the first vessel in the company’s drilling fleet to adopt this system, which ADC Energy developed in collaboration with Saipem.
 The pilot project aims to enhance operational efficiency through real-time data insights.

 “Continuous data analysis allows for the timely detection of any anomalies and the planning of targeted interventions, increasing reliability and safety,” Saipem noted in the statement.
 The system is designed to minimize unexpected breakdowns and improve asset performance.